 Well over a thousand mantid species crawl across the globe, but only a handful live in North America.
 Collectively, they go by the catchall term “praying mantis” because of the way the insect holds its forelimbs in front of its thorax.
 But that serene posture can be deceiving: While it may seem to be in deep meditation, it’s actually waiting for an unsuspecting insect to venture too close.

 No matter where you live, the best way to persuade mantids to settle in your garden or landscape is simply to fill your space with a wide range of plants.
 Native plants work best because they more readily attract tasty insects.
-Avoid insecticides, too, and you are well on your way to a praying mantis paradise.
+Avoid insecticides, too.

-Although the praying mantis is a welcome backyard guest, one species in particular overstays its welcome: Chinese mantids.
+Although most mantids are welcome backyard guests, one species in particular overstays its welcome: Chinese mantids.
 They’re eye-catching, but these invasive insects are replacing native species such as the Carolina mantid.
 The situation is not complete gloom and doom, though.
 Like all mantids, this species eats pesky garden bugs, too.

 Next, find out whether praying mantis sightings have meaning.